apple/swift-certificates/README.md

 swift package benchmark
 ```

-Profiling benchmarks in Xcode (or building the benchmarks in release mode) with `jemalloc` is currently not supported and requires disabling `jemalloc`.
+Profiling benchmarks or building the benchmarks in release mode in Xcode with `jemalloc` is currently not supported and requires disabling `jemalloc`.
 Make sure Xcode is closed and then open it from the CLI with the `BENCHMARK_DISABLE_JEMALLOC=true` environment variable set e.g.:
 ```
 BENCHMARK_DISABLE_JEMALLOC=true xed .